Purdue Polytechnic High Schools’ Keeanna Warren inspires students, gives back to community

-To Keeanna Warren, the building at 1405 Broad Ripple Ave. in Indianapolis looks like a tech startup.
+Keeanna Warren will always think of the building at 1405 Broad Ripple Ave. in Indianapolis as a tech startup.

-It’s really the home of Purdue Polytechnic High School North.
-And inside, one will find 140 high school students and 16 staff and coaches who are converting their small steps into giant leaps through their daily studies and work.
+That building was the first home of Purdue Polytechnic High School North, where more than 150 high school students and around 30 staff and coaches were converting their small steps into giant leaps through their daily studies and work.
+Now, thanks to a partnership with Indianapolis Public Schools, PPHS North will be relocating to the former Broad Ripple High School facility.

-Warren is founding principal at the PPHS site in Broad Ripple.
-Called Purdue Polytechnic High School North, it is one of three Purdue University charters that serve as an engine of upward mobility by building a pipeline of low-income and minority students to counteract the unacceptably small number emerging from the public education system, not just in Indiana, but nationwide.
+Warren, who was the founding principal at the PPHS site in Broad Ripple, is now the network’s associate executive director.
+She is a member of the leadership team that oversees daily operations of three Purdue University charters that serve as an engine of upward mobility by building a pipeline of low-income and minority students to counteract the unacceptably small number emerging from the public education system, not just in Indiana, but nationwide.

 The schools provide students authentic, STEM-focused experiences that will prepare them for a successful future.
 These experiences include internships, industry projects, dual credit courses and technical certifications.
-PPHS also offers students a unique path to college; graduates who achieve minimum requirements for admission to Purdue can be admitted directly into one of the university’s 10 academic colleges.
+PPHS also offers students a unique path to college; graduates who achieve Purdue’s admission requirements can be admitted to many of the University’s programs.

-Warren doesn’t view herself as a traditional principal.
-She sees herself as an education change agent — giving access to students who need a chance, serving as a positive and inspirational role model, and collaborating with families and the community to improve Indiana’s STEM (science, technology, engineering and math) pipeline for the 21st century.
+Warren doesn’t view herself solely as an associate executive director.
+She sees herself as an education change agent — giving access to students who need a chance, serving as a positive and inspirational role model, and collaborating with families, PPHS leadership and coaches, and the community to improve Indiana’s STEM (science, technology, engineering and math) pipeline for the 21st century.

 Opening the doors

 Warren is originally from Atlanta.
-She has called the Indianapolis area home for 22 years and has been an educator since graduating with her bachelor’s degree from Purdue in 2010.
+She has called the Indianapolis area home for more than 20 years and has been an educator since graduating with her bachelor’s degree from Purdue in 2010.
 She received her master’s degree in teaching from Marian University in Indianapolis and has remained in the Indianapolis community.
-She taught at the Andrew J. Brown Academy, Washington Township’s Nora Elementary School, and at the Excel Center in the Meadows neighborhood.
+She taught at the Andrew J. Brown Academy, Washington Township’s Nora Elementary School, and the Excel Center in the Meadows neighborhood.

 When the opportunity to start a school from the ground up was offered, she jumped at the chance, especially as she believes in the mission of PPHS.

-Warren started in 2017 as a Mind Trust Innovative School Fellow at PPHS with the goal of learning the ins and outs of school system before launching the North campus in 2019.
+Warren started in 2017 as a Mind Trust Innovative School Fellow at PPHS, with the goal of learning the ins and outs of school system before launching the North campus.

 “We want our students to be prepared with a 21st century skill set so they are able to compete globally.
 We want them to be really excited and to help grow Indiana’s economy.
 Purdue is a land-grant university, so we feel this level of responsibility to our state,” Warren says.
 “Education, as it is now, was created to help students prepare for the Industrial Revolution.
 We are in a new era, and we need schools to match that.”